 Summer Shake Up

-In 2015 we joined forces with Summer Shake Up, offered by Marfa Independent School District (MISD) in collaboration with other community partner organizations.
+Ballroom joined forces with Summer Shake Up, offered by Marfa Independent School District (ISD) in collaboration with other community partner organizations.
 The summer camp was free with breakfast, lunch, and transportation provided.
-All students were invited to participate.
+Students grades five through eight were invited to participate.

 Bigface served as the teacher at the inaugural Ballroom DJ Camp in 2010, sharing the knowledge he’s gained through years as a music educator at Austin’s DJ Dojo.
 Bigface is also known for ambitious parties helmed by DJs and funk bands, and featuring breakdancers, “fire tamers” and acrobats.

 DJ Camp is made possible by the generous support of Brown Foundation, Inc, Houston; National Endowment for the Arts; Permian Basin Area Foundation; Texas Commission on the Arts; Ballroom Marfa Board of Trustees; and Ballroom Marfa Members.

 Special thanks to DJ Big Face, The Capri, Nalu Gruschkus, Virginia Lebermann, Marfa Independent School District, Marfa Recording Company, Willa McDonald, Planet Marfa, Andrew Peters, Sarah Vasquez, The Windmill Retreat, and the parents and students of Marfa.